TheSprintTeam/Package-Manager/ansible-scripts-notes.md

 - or you can pass in one node that we want to target

+## Downloads
+- 4 types of OS, need a different case for each

+## Complementary Config files alongside playbook
-## Otherwise we can setup an inventory.ini file later it is like a spec sheet.
+- Otherwise we can setup an *.ini file (spec sheet) to define hosts groups

-In Ansible, an inventory is a list of target hosts or nodes on which Ansible will execute tasks.
+- In Ansible, an inventory is a list of target hosts or nodes on which Ansible will execute tasks.
 The inventory can be defined in various formats, including INI-style, YAML, or dynamically generated using scripts or external sources.

+##### Ansible background
+- '-' means order